Airstrike hits Ukraine maternity hospital, 17 reported hurt

 In Mariupol, local authorities hurried to bury the dead from the past two weeks of fighting in a mass grave.
 City workers dug a trench some 25 meters (yards) long at one of the city’s old cemeteries and made the sign of the cross as they pushed bodies wrapped in carpets or bags over the edge.

+The strategic city of 430,000 people on the Sea of Azov has been encircled by Russian forces for the past week.

-Nationwide, thousands are thought to have been killed, both civilians and soldiers, in the two weeks of fighting since Putin’s forces invaded.
+Nationwide, thousands are thought to have been killed, both civilians and soldiers, since Putin’s forces invaded.
 The U.N. estimates more than 2 million people have fled the country, the biggest exodus of refugees in Europe since the end of World War II.

 The crisis is likely to get worse as Moscow's forces step up their bombardment of cities in response to what appear to be stronger Ukrainian resistance and heavier Russian losses than anticipated.

-Echoing remarks from the director of the CIA a day earlier, British Defense Secretary said Russia’s assault will get “more brutal and more indiscriminate” as Putin tries to regain momentum.
+Echoing remarks from the director of the CIA a day earlier, British Defense Secretary Ben Wallace said Russia’s assault will get “more brutal and more indiscriminate” as Putin tries to regain momentum.

 Britain’s Defense Ministry said fighting continued northwest of Kyiv.
 The cities of Kharkiv, Chernihiv, Sumy and Mariupol were being heavily shelled and remained encircled by Russian forces.